ASukhanov/liteServer/README.md

 Additional libraries may be required for specific devices.

 ## Examples
-Most convenient way to test base class functionality is by using **ipython3**,
+Most convenient way to test a base class functionality is by using **ipython3**,

+### Test server: liteScaler
-Start a server liteScaler on a local host:
+Start liteScaler on a local host:

-    python3 -m liteserver.device.liteScaler -ilo -s2
+    python -m liteserver.device.liteScaler -ilo

-    ipython3
+To monitor, use:

+    pvplot L:localhost:dev1:counters

+### Peak simulator
+    python -m liteserver.device.litePeakSimulator -ilo

+To monitor, use:

+    pvplot -s.01 -a'L:localhost:dev1' 'x,y'

+### Labjack U3-HV
+    python -m liteserver.device.liteLabjack -ilo

+To monitor, use:

+    pvplot -a'L:localhost:dev1' 'tempU3 ADC_HV[0] ADC_HV[1] ADC_HV[2] ADC_HV[3] ADC_LV'

+### Server for all supported peripherals: senstation:

+#### I2C Support

+To detect available devices on the multiplexed I2C chain:

+    python -m utils.i2cmux -M 112

+If multiplexer address on your board is not 112, you can find it using:

+    i2cdetect -y 1

-Start server of all available senstation devices:
+#### Start the senstation server

+Start the senstation server through default network interface:

     python -m liteserver.device.senstation

+#### Interfacing to senstation using python
 ```python
 from liteserver import liteAccess as LA
 from pprint import pprint